aditya27you/portfolio-aditya/PRD.md

 If you encounter any issues or have suggestions:
 1. Open an issue on GitHub
-2. Email: arjun.sharma@example.com
+2. Email: shahaditya297@gmail.com
-3. DM on Twitter: @arjunDev

 **Contribution:** Feel free to fork and create PRs for improvements!

 ---

-**Built with ❤️ and Atomic Design principles by Arjun Sharma**
+**Built with ❤️ and Atomic Design principles by Aditya Shah**

-*Last Updated: December 25, 2025*
+*Last Updated: December 28, 2025*
 *Version: 1.0.0*
 *PRD Status: Ready for Development* ✅

 ---

-## 🚀 Next Steps for Arjun
+## 🚀 Next Steps for Aditya Shah

 ### Immediate Actions:
 1. **Review this PRD** - Suggest any changes to sections, projects, or features